-Rhinebeck is a Hudson Valley village that shines throughout the year, offering storybook scenes all winter long.
-Walkable streets will have you feeling like you’re on a movie set, lined with trees wrapped in lights and locally-owned boutiques and restaurants..
-In the warmer months, its small, scenic parks and gardens make it a perfect setting for a relaxing family weekend.
-By late September, the quaint village’s hotels and inns fill with leaf peepers looking to find the perfect perch to take in the foliage.
-With tasty farm-to-table restaurants, significant historical sites, and family-friendly hikes, Rhinebeck is an amazing place for aweekend getaway!
+Rhinebeck is a Hudson Valley village that shines throughout the year, but especially from spring through fall.
+Its small, scenic parks and gardens make it a perfect setting for a relaxing family weekend in warmer months.
+By late September, the quaint town’s hotels and inns fill with leaf peepers looking to find the perfect perch to take in the foliage.
+With tasty farm-to-table restaurants, significant historical sites, and family-friendly hikes, Rhinebeck is an amazing place for a quick weekend getaway!
+Read on for your guide to spending 48 hours in this Hudson Valley village.
+Photo credit: @rickiraven on Instagram

 FRIDAY